TypeScriptPlayground/Naming-Conventions/README.md

 <br>

 ### interface
 Interface names are started with a capital letter.
 The rest of the name is written in [camelcase][L001].
 Also known as [PascalCase][L004].
 Variable definitions are separated by a comma.
 Interfaces are always exported in a [`.d.ts`][L010] file.
+Each key in an interface needs to be on a separate line.

 > <picture>
 >   <source media="(prefers-color-scheme: light)" srcset="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/light-theme/example.svg">